 Free for children under 18

-The Liberation Museum ?
-Jean Moulin Museum ?
-General Leclerc Museum
+The Liberation Museum - Jean Moulin Museum - General Leclerc's Museum

 A museum that traces the occupation and liberation of Paris.
 Closed on January 1st, May 1st and December 25th